Brand Names: Alimta

 What is pemetrexed (Alimta)?

-Pemetrexed may also be used for other purposes not listed in this medication guide.
+Pemetrexed may also be used for purposes not listed in this medication guide.

 What are the possible side effects of pemetrexed (Alimta)?